GI-80 • “Lafayette” And Bust – “De Witt Clinton” And Bust Portrait Flask

 This extraordinary GI-80 pint in a brilliant yellow glass is outstanding in every respect.
 The flask was made by Thomas Stebbins around 1825 at the Coventry Glass Works in Coventry, Connecticut.

 The GI-80 Clinton – De Witt pint flask is embossed on the obverse face with a small Lafayette profile facing right.
 The embossed copy ‘LA FAYETTE’ is positioned in a convex semicircle above the bust.
 Beneath the bust is an embossed horizontal bar with ‘T. S.’ embossed and centered beneath.
 The reverse side of the flask pictures an embossed small De Witt Clinton profile facing right.
 The embossed copy ‘DE WITT CLINTON’ is positioned in a semicircle around the bust.
 The letter “D” is reversed.
 Beneath the bust is embossed arched copy reading ‘COVENTRY’’ with ‘C – T’ embossed and centered in a straight line beneath.
-The flask edges are corrugated horizontally, with corrugation extending around the flask at the base and junctures of the neck and body.
+The flask edges are corrugated horizontally, with two corrugations extending around the flask at the base and three ring junctures separating the neck and shoulder.
 The flask is found with a plain lip and pontil mark.
 The flask can be found in amber, golden amber, olive amber, olive-yellow, olive green, yellow-olive, and this extraordinal yellow color.

 Coventry Glass Works